pinyin/fragment/README.md

 [![Build Status](https://travis-ci.com/pinyin/fragment.svg?branch=master)](https://travis-ci.com/pinyin/fragment)

-Easily prevent unnecessary build() calls in StatefulWidget and its subtrees.
+Prevent unnecessary build() calls in StatefulWidget and its subtrees in a readable way.

 If you know React, you may consider this as a `shouldComponentUpdate` alternate for Flutter.